espoirMur/my-blog-gastby/content/blog/ci-cd-deploy-to-aws-github-actions/index.md

 Here are a list of the github actions we will be using :

 -   [Configure-aws-credentials](http://github.com/aws-actions/configure-aws-credentials) –This will help to  configure AWS credential and region environment variables for use in other GitHub Actions.
 -   [Amazon-ecr-login](http://github.com/aws-actions/amazon-ecr-login) – This will enable us to log in the local Docker client to one or more Amazon Elastic Container Registry (ECR) registries.
-After logging we can thereafore push our docker images to the registry.
+After logging we can therefore push our docker images to the registry.
 -   [Amazon ECS-render-task-definition](http://github.com/aws-actions/amazon-ecs-render-task-definition) – This will help us to render the docker image uri to the task definition.
 -   [Amazon ECS-deploy-task-definition](http://github.com/aws-actions/amazon-ecs-deploy-task-definition) – This is the action that does the real deploy for us.
 It will register the AWS task definition to ECS and then deploys it to an Amazon ECS service.
 - [Docker Buildx](https://github.com/docker/setup-buildx-action): This actions will help us to setup the most recent version of docker build , buildx which support caching.
 It is not mandotory if you don't need to use caching you can skip it .

-#### Back To the Buisness : The code we want to deploy .
+#### Back To the Business : The code we want to deploy .

 Let go back to the project I introduced in the beginning and we will work from it.
 From your command line move to the project directory :